Ennyyz/Estimating_the_Depth_of_an_Object/README.md

       - **Min:** Minimum depth value (closest point of the object).
       - **Mean:** Average depth value of the object.
       - **Median:** Median depth value, robust to outliers.

 <img src="/output/frame34.png" alt="Example Image 1"/>

+#### 1.1.4 Illustrative Example

+Imagine two cameras, similar to our eyes, capturing images of a moving bus.
+The goal is to determine the bus's location and distance from the cameras.

 **Method 1: Stereo Vision**